Audit Logs

 -- Errors that hit any audited table

-Audit history isn't a metadata-configured tab — it's a dedicated page (/$schema/resource/$resource/$resourceId/audit) that Supasheet automatically links to from a record's actions menu whenever the current user holds schema.table:audit.
-There's nothing to declare in the table's JSON comment for this; granting the permission is enough:
+Audit history isn't a metadata-configured tab — it's a dedicated page (/$schema/resource/$resource/$resourceId/audit) that Supasheet automatically links to from a record's actions menu whenever the current user holds SELECT on supasheet.audit_logs (i.e. "user" or "x-admin" — everyone with the default grants).
+There's nothing to declare in the table's JSON comment for this.
+What that user actually sees once they open it is still gated by the two RLS policies above — a plain "user" sees only their own actions on that record, x-admin sees the full history.

 Complete Example